Patlabor 2: The Movie: Release

 It was shown originally in Japanese theaters on August 7, 1993.
-Later in 1998, the movie was released again with Dolby Digital 5.1 channel remix and additional music.

-Home mediaPatlabor 2: The Movie was dubbed and released in 1995 in Australia and the UK by Manga Entertainment and by Manga Entertainment in the US in 1996.
+Later in 1998, the movie was released again with Dolby Digital 5.1 channel remix and additional music.Patlabor 2: The Movie was dubbed and released in 1995 in UK by Manga Entertainment and by Manga Entertainment in the US in 1996.
 In the mid 2000s, Manga Entertainment lost the licenses to Patlabor: The Movie and Patlabor 2: The Movie in the UK and the US, but retained the license in Australia, where Manga Entertainment properties are distributed by Madman Entertainment.
 Bandai Visual later released the film under their North American label, Honneamise, with a new English dub produced by Elastic Media Corporation.

 Aside from Bandai Visual having the license to North America and the UK, Panorama owns the license for Patlabor 2 to Hong Kong and Macau with a Cantonese dub and subtitles aside from the original Japanese dub.

 In Japan, Bandai Visual/Emotion has released Patlabor 2 on DVD, Blu-ray and on UMD.
 Only the double disc DVD/Blu-ray and DVD/HD DVD sets as well as the single disc Blu-ray release has the remade English dub and subtitles.
 The Blu-ray also includes a booklet that includes illustrations and screenshots from the movie.

-In Australia and New Zealand, Manga Entertainment UK still holds the rights to Patlabor movie 1 & 2 and is sub-licensed and distributed by Madman Entertainment on DVD.
-Due to this ongoing license and the popularity of Manga's dub of the 2 movies in Australia amongst Anime fans, Madman & Manga were refused the remastered DVD & Blu-ray license from Bandai Visual which contained the new Elastic Media dub.
-Since Bandai Visual USA is no longer releasing new anime and letting current licenses lapse, the chances of a remastered release in Australia is slim.
+In Australia & New Zealand, Patlabor 2 was released dubbed on VHS in 1996 by Manga Entertainment UK, and on DVD in 2003 by Madman Entertainment under licence from Manga Entertainment, including Dolby Surround 4.0 mixes of both the original Manga UK English dub and original 1993 Japanese dub.
+For unknown reasons, Madman had opted to use an inferior, non-anamorphic SD video source supplied by Manga USA that had undergone an NTSC conversion from a PAL master tape originating from Manga UK, which unlike Manga's release of the first Patlabor movie, used film negatives from Japan as a source and slightly sped up the framerate from 24 to 25 frames-per-second to be PAL-compliant.
+This resulted in slight ghosting and the introduction of a soap opera-like effect that mimicked field-blending.
+A remastered version of the movie has never been made available for release in Australia, despite the OVAs and TV series having been made available by Madman using remasters.

 Beez Entertainment licensed the film in Europe.
 Section23 Films has licensed all three Patlabor films, with the second film released on Blu-ray and DVD on July 21, 2015.